caithagoras/cs4610/pull_request_template.md

-Please add release notes to your PR by filling the section below
+Please fill in the release notes at the bottom of the PR description:

 == RELEASE NOTES ==

-General Chanegs
+General Changes
 ---------------
 * ...
 * ...

-Or if there is no notes required
+If release note is unnecessary, add:

-== NO RELEASE NOTES ==
+== NO RELEASE NOTE ==